“The best thing you can do for young people is to give them time. Tonight we are giving a bit of time to ourselves. It’s been very special.”

-This award is for who have contributed the most, to improve the quality of experience for service users, carers, families or colleagues in the trust by embracing teamwork.
-Nominations should demonstrate any of the following:
+This award is for clinical teams who have contributed the most, to improve the quality of experience for service users, carers, families or colleagues in the trust by embracing teamwork.

 Their nomination said: